autumoswitzerland/autumo-beetroot/README.md

 	- Defines the layout of the page with its general elements such as head, header, menu admin menu, language menu, message block and script section (javascript).

-	- They can be copied to other language directories too (e.g. 'web/html/blocks/en/*.html:'), if they need to be language specific, which in most cases, is not necessary.
+	- They can be copied to other language directories too (e.g. `web/html/blocks/en/*.html:`), if they need to be language specific, which in most cases, is not necessary.
 They also serve as fallback templates, if the user requested a language that isn't found respectively the web-app is not yet translated into that language.

 	- **NOTE**: Here, as well as with the generated HTML templates, the lookup algorithm is:
 		a) First, lookup templates in requested language directory (2-letter ISO code)
-		b) If not found, try the default language; this is the one that is first defined in the configuration, see parameter 'web_languages'.
+		b) If not found, try the default language; this is the one that is first defined in the configuration, see parameter `web_languages`.
-		c) If still not found, use the templates by omitting the language code, respectively the language directory in the 'web/html'-directory structure.
+		c) If still not found, use the templates by omitting the language code, respectively the language directory in the `web/html`-directory structure.

-**NOTE**: Valid for templates and any other HTMLs file that are added to the 'web/html'-directory
+**NOTE**: Valid for templates and any other HTMLs file that are added to the `web/html`-directory structure:
-structure:

 - The relative URL (without Host, Port and Servlet name) requested by the web-app user is translated not 1-to-1 by the directory structure, but through Routing!
 See next chapter!

 <p align="right">(<a href="#top">back to top</a>)</p>